-As we come to the end of a challenging year fraught with disruption, the context in which HR teams acquire and manage their talent has also been altered.
-What was once deemed to be an incremental evolution towards the future of work and a change in workplace dynamics, has now shifted through the gears faster than anyone could have imagined.
+The wheels have started turning for the new future of work as the way in which HR teams acquire and manage their talent evolves.
+What was once deemed to be an incremental shift towards the new era of work has now picked up speed faster than anyone could have imagined.

 What Are Skills?